anapsix/gitlabci-docker/README.md

  **WARNING**: every time you pass *MYSQL_SETUP=true*, it will overwrite an existing MySQL database..

- - You should set MYSQL_SETUP=true only first time you start container only if there is no existing DB for specified credentials / host / db name, otherwise, you **WILL LOSE** db content and all settings.
+ - You should set MYSQL_SETUP=true only first time you start container if there is no existing DB for specified credentials / host / db name, otherwise, you **WILL LOSE** DB content and all settings.
+Could be used to jump between incompatible versions, such as 4.x ->  5.x, while overwriting existing DB.

 ### ENV params